Allergen Awareness

 Food allergies are on the rise–and one in three people with food allergies and/or intolerances report having reactions in restaurants.1 This type of statistic makes dining stressful for customers with food allergies, but it also creates an opportunity for restaurants to do the work to create a safe and welcoming environment for them.

-Here’s how you can transform your kitchen from one that’s merely “allergen aware” to a place where people with food allergies actively want to eat.
+What to transform your kitchen from one that’s merely “allergen aware” to a place where people with food allergies actively want to eat?
+Here's how:

 Understanding food allergies

-Food allergies are a serious matter; reactions “vary in severity from mild symptoms involving hives and lip swelling to severe, life-threatening symptoms, often called anaphylaxis, that may involve fatal respiratory problems and shock,” according to the FDA.2
+Food allergies are a serious matter; reactions “vary in severity from mild symptoms involving hives and lip swelling to severe, life-threatening symptoms, often called anaphylaxis, that may involve fatal respiratory problems and shock,” according to the U.S. Food and Drug Administration (FDA).2

 It can be helpful to understand the differences between food allergies, intolerances, and dietary preferences, while still erring on the side of caution.
 Intolerances are not life-threatening but can cause severe discomfort.
 Preferences are exactly that; someone’s preferred way of eating that doesn’t have a direct impact on their physical health.